ericwoud/buildR64ubuntu/README.md

 Change SETUP="RT" to SETUP="AP".

+The Access Point has network address 192.168.1.33.

-Setup the lan ports which connect router and AP as lan-trunk port on both router and AP.
+For vlan setup the lan ports which connect router and AP as lan-trunk port on both router and AP.

 Some DSA drivers have a problem with this setup, but some are recently fixed with a fix wireless roaming fix in the kernel.
 You will need very recent drivers on all routers/switches and access points on your network